A good place to begin searching is in the Library catalogue. Use the Library catalogue to find books and journal articles on your topic.

 Using the same searches you've mapped our earlier, try using some of the key resources for architecture, like Proquest, Taylor and Francis Online Journals and JSTOR.
 You'll find the results are different in each database.
 The picture below is one of the top hits from JSTOR.

 The requirement to find images for a building is common in architecture assignments.
-You can use the image resources listed in this guide to find some good content, such as this photo of the Seagram Building interior from ArtStor.
+Mostly these images are found via Google image searches, though you can also use the image resources listed on the home page of this guide to find some good content, such as this photo of the Seagram Building interior from ArtStor.

 Image credit: Stoller, E. (1958).
 Seagram building, interior, corner office [Photograph].
 ArtStor. www.artstor.org